Jbleezy/BO1-Reimagined/README.md

 ## Barriers
 * No longer have to hold use button in order to rebuild barriers, only press
-* Speed Cola no longer increases speed of board repairs
 * Fixed a bug where zombies would get stuck in a barrier if a board was repaired as the zombie was beginning to go over the barrier
 * All zombies behind a barrer will now taunt correctly
 * Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier